 Allows the caller to set the Master Passphrase on the NVDIMM.
 The Master Passphrase is a passphrase that can be used to perform a Secure Erase operation.
 This command is only available if security is not enabled.
 Setting a Master Passphrase does not enable security.
-Once the Master Passphrase is enabled, it is always in affect.
+Once the Master Passphrase is enabled, it is always in affect, and is reflected in Set Security State function.
 You can change from the default to another value but you can't turn it off.
 If security is enabled after enabling the master passphrase, either passphrase can be utilized when calling Secure Erase NVDIMM.